The Best Destinations in North America for Spring Skiing

 Spring skiing at Sugar Bowl, a venerable resort 10 miles west of Northstar on Donner Pass, can easily be bypassed for the bigger Lake Tahoe names.
 But don’t sleep on the great spring skiing that’s found here.
 Spring skiing at Sugar Bowl goes until about mid-April, and means finding corn snow skiing in that warm California sun.
 Softer, more forgiving snow, also can mean it’s a great time to make progress on your skills.
 You can expect spirited après-ski on the patios outside of both lodges.
 Events include the Mini-Pipe Meltdown and Tiki Pond Skim.

-» Check out spring lodging options at Northstar.
+» Check out spring lodging options in Lake Tahoe.

 Fernie, British Columbia

-Fernie Alpine Resort in British Columbia, Canada is about a 3-hour drive from Calgary, featuring a friendly mountain and ski town in the heart of the Canadian Rocky Mountains.
-The resort, typically open until mid-April, has an abundance of powder stashes, bluebird days, and après-ski fun on patios overlooking the ski runs.
-When you’re done skiing for the day, historic Downtown Fernie is dotted with shops, cafes, restaurants, brewpubs, and spas that makes it one of the best ski towns in North America.
+Fernie Alpine Resort, located in Interior British Columbia, is a friendly mountain and ski town in the heart of the Canadian Rocky Mountains.
+It’s just over a three-hour drive from Calgary.
+Fernie is typically open until mid-April, and late in the season often has its fair share of powder stashes, bluebird days, and après-ski fun on patios overlooking its ski runs.
+When you’re done skiing for the day, historic Downtown Fernie is dotted with shops, cafes, restaurants, brewpubs, and spas that makes it one of the most fun ski towns in Canada.

 » Check out spring lodging options at Fernie.